DaniSoftwareZT/My-Swole-Pal/journals/Jessica_Palacios.md

 I'm still sick and have has a fever since yesterday.
 Our team continued to work on our project and did part of the workouts endpoints.

 ## Tuesday, February 21, 2023
 Today I coded for the team and I finished the workouts endpoint.
-We also did the excercises and searches endpoints to ensure we were pulling data from the third party api.
+We also did the exercises and searches endpoints to ensure we were pulling data from the third party api.

+## Wednesday, February 22, 2023
+Our team worked on finishing the backend, Ally was the coder for the team today.

+## Thursday, February 23, 2023
+Today Edwin coded for the team and we worked on getting the frontend signup form to work but once it started working we decided to add in redux.
+Redux is a learning curve for the whole team but we're slowly putting it together.